salyersashleigh/salyersashleigh.github.io/index.md

 ---
 title: Ashleigh M. Salyers
-description: Master of Science in Business Analytics Student Portfolio
+description: W&M Master of Science in Business Analytics Student Portfolio
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.